FAUGAGANA PRACTICE

 On the Fau Gagana

-Beyond its mythological importance, the fau tree’s physical properties further reflect its cultural symbolism.
-Its flexible wood is integral to the process of so’ofau, where it connects the curved beams of a Samoan fale (house), embodying strength through unity.
+Beyond mythology, the fau’s physical properties also reflect its cultural significance.
+Its flexible wood is integral to the process of so’ofau –the process of connecting the curved beams of a Samoan fale (house).
+This process emphasises the binding strength of the fau and the importance of safety through unity.